Buy And Hold Vs. Rotational Strategy: May 2020 Update

 My basic standard for when to move the cash position back into some sort of ETF was when the S&P 500 crossed the 200-day monthly moving average.
 That actually happened last week, but I decided for the Cyclical Investor's Club portfolio of ideas, that I would keep the default positions in cash (which right now is about 40% of the portfolio).
 But, I think from now through the November US election and into the new year, there is likely to be a lot of volatility in the market, and that there are many downside risks that remain.
 In addition to that, the CIC portfolio of ideas contains enough cyclical stocks in it that were purchased at such good values during the downturn, it has actually continued to outperform the S&P 500 index on the way up, even while holding 40% cash.
 So, for me, there really hasn't been much opportunity cost pressure to move that cash into a market that still looks expensive to me.

 That said, I could end up being wrong about this, and all the central bank and government support may indeed keep the market inflated for a long time with no significant dip.
-If I was going to rotate my cash back into a market ETF I would probably stay defensive with Invesco's S&P 500 Low-Volatility ETF (SPLV), which is currently situated well for another COVID-related decline.
+If I was going to rotate my cash back into a market ETF I would probably stay defensive with Invesco's S&P 500 Low-Volatility ETF, which is currently situated well for another COVID-related decline.
 If in the future, I end up being wrong about staying in cash, I'll come back to this month and see how following my original plan and rotating back into this market ETF would have performed.
 My plan right now is to re-assess the cash position in January of 2021, and if we haven't seen a dip by then, I may rotate the cash into a market ETF at that point.

 I'm going to keep following up on this series monthly to see how it turns out.
-Personally I would like to see an 80%+ overall success rate of reaching the 20%+ free share gain goal, and I still think that is very possible.
+Personally, I would like to see an 80%+ overall success rate of reaching the 20%+ free share gain goal, and I still think that is very possible.

 If you have found my strategies interesting, useful, or profitable, consider supporting my continued research by joining the Cyclical Investor's Club.
 It's only $29/month, and it's where I share my latest research and exclusive small-and-midcap ideas.
 Two-week trials are free.